BONEX Plan: Background

 In 1985, then-president Raúl Alfonsín created the Austral Plan, a shock plan to reduce inflation which replaced the Peso argentino currency with the Austral, on a 1000:1 rate.
 Initially successful, lowering inflation from a 350% in the first half of 1985 to slightly more than 20% in the second half, it led to Alfonsín winning the 1985 midterm elections.
 However, as the main price anchors of the program were relaxed, inflation began to rise again, contributing to the government defeat in the 1987 midterm elections.
 This opposition's (Justicialist Party) legislative strength would make any public expenditure cuts or tax increases required difficult.

 A big motor of the rising inflation rate was the Central Bank's own 'quasi fiscal' deficit.
 During the 1980s, the institution had been absorbing money by issuing interest-bearing debt.
 As interest rates were liberalized in October 1987 to maintain commercial banks' profitability, the Central Bank's efforts to absorb money increased its own interest bill, making borrowing requirements the main source of money creation.
 The Bank then slipped into distress, left with no choice but to monetize first the interest on its debt, and then the principal, fueling hyperinflation and decapitalizing the Central Bank, as its liabilities grew faster than its liquid-asset backing.
 This has been described as a fast-motion version of the 'unpleasant monetarist arithmetic' outlined by Sargent and Wallace.

 In 1988, a new economic plan, the Primavera Plan, was approved by Alfonsín to stabilize the Argentine economy, which had been suffering a high inflation rate for years now.
 It was tried from February 1989 to July 1989, but failed.
-As the economy went off control, Alfonsín —who had lost elections to Carlos Menem— had to turn power five months in advance of the constitutional transition date, amid riots.
+As the economy went off control, Alfonsín —whose party had lost the Presidency in the snap May elections to the Justicialist Carlos Menem — had to turn power five months in advance of the constitutional transition date, amid riots.
 This political uncertainty also contributed to hyperinflation, which rose 197% in June 1989.

 The country now had a balance of payments deficit, a budget deficit, a big state debt (in an international context of rising interest rates), and rapidly decreasing Central Bank reserves, as it tried to contain the currency depreciation.